renanbelon/Retail-store-program./README.md

 # Retail-store-program.

-The aim of this project is to implement a retail store sofware, which, will serve as a template for further develpment of any retail store program. this project will be implemented following the requirements and scenario described bellow.
+The aim of this project is to implement a retail store sofware, which, will serve as a template for further develpment of any retail store program. the implementation of this project will follow the requirements and scenario listed bellow.

 Program Scenario: